MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 Use to ask user to sign in.

-The `OAuth` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these four additional properties:
+The `OAuthInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these four additional properties:

 1. `ConnectionName`: Name of the OAuth connection configured in Azure Bot Service settings page for the bot.
 2. `Text`: Additional text to display in the sign in card.
 3. `Title`: Title text to display in the sign in card.
-4. `TokenProperty`: Property path to store the auth token
+4. `Timeout`: This is the number of milliseconds `OAuthInput` waits for the user authentication to complete.
+The default is 900,000 milliseconds, which is 15 minutes.

-> [!IMPORTANT]
+The `OAuthInput` action also defines two new methods:

->
+1. `GetUserTokenAsync`: This method attempts to retrieve the user's token.
-> * Please verify the descriptions in the list of properties above.
+2. `SignOutUserAsync`: This method signs out the user.

 #### OAuth example